-“I used a leadership stipend to attend the Creating Flow in the Ambulatory Setting course at Virginia Mason Institute’s Seattle training facility.
+“I used a leadership stipend to attend the Optimizing Flow in the Ambulatory Setting course at Virginia Mason Institute’s Seattle training facility.
 I was so inspired by the course that I asked our medical director if I could send the whole team.
-He agreed to have VMI come to us at WakeMed to facilitate additional training.”
+He agreed to have Virginia Mason Institute come to us at WakeMed to facilitate additional training.”

 – Dr. Theresa Amerson, Executive Medical Director of Primary Care

 In an effort to better deliver timely patient care, foster more efficient stewardship of clinical resources, and effectively address ongoing staff burnout, WakeMed Health and Hospitals tested and implemented ambulatory flow training across 11 primary care clinics in North Carolina.
-Executive Medical Director of Primary Care, Theresa Amerson, spearheaded the work and shared her experience, lessons learned, and positive wins.
+Executive Medical Director of Primary Care, Theresa Amerson, spearheaded the work and shared her experience, lessons learned and positive outcomes.

 • Of the patients seen each day, 20 percent of patient notes regularly went unfinished each day